LogicalOverflow/MasterStats/README.md

 ### Visualizing the data
 Even though I had my statistics, just printing them out as text does not look nice and makes it hard to look at and draw any conclusions.
 That is why I needed a way to make nice graphs using my data.
 I first tried [chartist.js](https://gionkunz.github.io/chartist-js/), but even though the library seems to be nice, getting the data from the Java code to the charts, styling and configuring was not something done well.
-So I started looking for alternatives and found [Wicked Charts](https://github.com/thombergs/wicked-charts), a wrapper for the JavaScript library
-[Highcharts](http://www.highcharts.com/).
-Using it, I was able to completely configure the charts using Java and create charts, looking the way I wanted them to.
+So I started looking for alternatives and found [Wicked Charts](https://github.com/thombergs/wicked-charts), a wrapper for the JavaScript library [Highcharts](http://www.highcharts.com/).
+Using it, I was able to completely configure the charts using Java and create charts, looking the way I wanted them to and having features like zooming or filtering.

 ### Respecting Rate Limits
 As both the Riot API as well as the reads and writes to DynamoDB are limited I had to ensure I do not run too many requests parallel.
-After some research I found Guavas RateLimiter, which does exactly what I need.
-I created an instance per API region and two per database table (read and write) and whenever an API request is send, the rate limiters acquire is called to wait for available capacity.
+After some research I found [Guavas RateLimiter](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/util/concurrent/RateLimiter.html), which does exactly what I need.
+I created an instance per API region amd called the rate limiters acquire to wait for available capacity.

-For DynamoDB rate limiters are used as well, but here the limits are requested directly using the AWS API.
-This way, when the capacities of a table are changed, the application adapts its rate limiters.
-The rate limiters are the first thing updated every night, making all these updates always use up-to-date rate limits.
+For DynamoDB rate limiters are used as well with two rate limiters for each table and global secondary index (one for reading and one write for writing), and whenever an database action is performed, the rate limiters are used to ensure the provisioned throughput is not exceeded.
+Additionally, the rate limiters limits are requested directly from the database.
+This way the capacities can be updated and the code will automatically use the new rate limits.
+The local rate limits are updated every night as first step of the nightly data updating process, because this way these updates always use up-to-date rate limits.